rbrt-weiler/xmc-nbi-vlanlister-go/README.md

   stdout  -->  prints CSV data to stdout xlsx    -->  writes XLSX data to the given file
 When using stdout, you should remove all stderr output (2>/dev/null).
+The additional suffix .gz can be used to trigger compression.

 Nearly all options that take a value can be set via environment variables:
   XMCHOST             -->  --host